Enough is as good as feast.

 Fifty Degrees Below

 But, Frank’s routines become a bit repetitive after a while, and the book starts to drag.
 On top of that, Robinson really tested my suspension of disbelief.
 To be honest, I think he even went over my limit.
 No doubt Frank is a psychologically troubled and lonely character, but after a while I just didn’t buy his gullible actions in the subplot with Caroline anymore.
 I even wondered if Robinson was using an unreliable narrator at times.
 I don’t want to spoil anything, so I won’t say anymore.
-This subplot continues in part 3 as well, and for me it felt like the single most important weakness of Green Earth.
+This subplot continues in part 3 as well, and for me it was the most important weakness of Green Earth.
 Both that and the repetitiveness makes me refrain from shouting “Masterwork Masterwork Masterwork!”

 Frank and the heron stood attentively, listening to unseen smaller birds whose wild twittering now filled the air.
 The heron’s head cocked to one side.
 For a time everything was still as bronze.